we-learn-js/js-training/src/slideshow/slides/ObjectOrientedProgramming.md

 >
 > A program can include a lot of data types and operations.
 Abstracting is extracting the commons concepts that relate data types and actions between each other.
 >
 > Objects have properties and capabilities.
-Theses capabilities can be used by other objects tu achieve their own operations.
+Theses capabilities can be used by other objects to achieve their own operations.
 >
 > Abstraction is used to think and communicate more effectively when we talk about our program.